By Caroline Young Bearden, MS, RD, LD, RYT

 Keep Stress in Check.

-No doubt, the holidays are a high-stress time, and that is no good for our waistlines.
 When the body is in a constant state of “fight or flight,” hormones go haywire, particularly cortisol (our “stress hormone”), and can lead to weight gain.
-(3)
+(2)

-Find time to press the pause button, and continue (or start!) self-care practices.
+Find time to slow down, press the pause button, and continue (or start!) self-care practices.
 Need some ideas?
 Everyone’s different, but some stress-busters include meditation, journaling, time in nature, yoga and other forms of exercise (Aim for at least 30 minutes, five days a week).
-(4,5)
+(3,4)

-Nutrient-rich foods should be most of your diet, regardless of the season.
-Make half your plate veggies.
+Make nutrient-rich foods the majority of your diet -- start simple by making half your plate veggies.
 Choose foods high in fiber, protein and good fat, which can help with weight maintenance because they help us feel fuller longer.
 Every day, include plant-based protein like peanuts and peanut butter, lean poultry and fish, low-fat dairy products, whole grains, and fruits and vegetables.
-(6,7)
+(5,6)

 Be Mindful & Merry.